Here are the 3 Factors to Consider When Planning a Capsule Wardrobe:

 Many people seem to like this introduction video by Aly Art and her follow-up video explaining how to do the Kibbe body assessment.
 Also, I want to share this graphic from Glowsly that really helped me:

 Seeing all the body types lined up with the subtle difference visible in one view made things a lot clearer to me.
-Use the graphic above to narrow down 3 – 4 Kibbe body ID’s.
-Note that the illustration doesn’t cover all body factors, it focuses on just a few of them: shoulder width, shoulder shape, shoulder width, natural waist emphasis, hip width, and limb length.
+Use the graphic above to narrow down 2 – 3 Kibbe body IDs.
+(Note that the illustration doesn’t cover all body factors, it focuses on just a few of them: shoulder width, shoulder cap shape, bust fullness, level of natural waist emphasis, hip width, and limb length.
+Other factors to consider which aren’t depicted in the above graphic can be found below.)

 So what factors do determine your Kibbe body type ID?
 Well, quite a few!
-I’ll use my own photo here to show you what I was looking for:
+I’ll use my own photo here to show you what I was looking for when assessing myself:

 - Length of arms